degory/ghul-web-api/README.md

 ### build
 `<ctrl>+<shift>+B` and choose `build` from the menu

-Or run in the terminal:
+Alternatively, use the following command in the terminal:
 ```sh
 dotnet build
 ```